spark-engine/event/README.md

-# Compose Event
+# Spark Engine Event

-This is a unified events framework handling standard events, keyboard events, cross-browser animation events, and tap events (for touch screen devices).
+This is a unified events framework handling standard events, keyboard events, and tap events (for touch screen devices).
+It features:

 - Easy DOM event management, powered by [bean](https://github.com/fat/bean).
-- Cross-browser animation events.
 - Custom `tap` event for properly discerning touch events.
 - Simple keyboard events, powered by [keymaster](https://github.com/madrobby/keymaster).
+- Event managers for attaching listeners to dom `ready`, page `change`, window `resize` and `scroll`.
+- Callback manager for enabling, disabling and toggling the ability for callbacks to trigger.
+- Custom event mangaers for registering many callbacks with `start`, `stop`, and `toggle` capability.
+- Throttle and Debounce functions tied to request animation frame for better paint performance.

 If you want to trigger events on DOM ready, when a page changes, or during a scroll or resize event, use these event managers to register your functions.